-Incorporating the then unheard of idea to bring all police operations to one centralized location, the building was designed with a 274 bed jail, five courtrooms, an emergency hospital, an indoor shooting range, a law library and a large 17,000 square foot automotive maintenance garage.
-With architecture reflective of nearby balboa park the building was a blend of Spanish Colonial architecture capped off with a 68 foot watch tower and palm trees surrounding a fountain in the center courtyard.
+Incorporating the (then) unheard of idea to bring all police operations to one centralized location, the HQ was designed with a 274 bed jail, five courtrooms, an emergency hospital, a pistol range, a law library and a 17,000 sq ft vehicle maintenance garage.
+With architecture reflective of Balboa Park, the building was capped off with a 68 foot watch tower and palm trees surrounding a fountain in the center courtyard.

-Designed by local architects Edward and Charles Quayle along with Alberto Treganza, the building more resembled an old Spanish fortress than a police facility.
-There were several reasons for choosing the architectural style.
-The first was that it fit into the Spanish heritage of San Diego, examples of which can still be found in Balboa Park.
-Secondly, residents of Coronado, who had a view across the bay, made it clear they did not want to look at an ugly police station.
+Designed by local architects Edward and Charles Quayle and Alberto Treganza, the building resembled an old Spanish fortress.
+There were several reasons for the architectural style.
+First, it fit into the Spanish heritage of San Diego and residents of Coronado, who had a view across the bay, made it clear they did not want to look at an ugly police station.

 When the $390,000 cost of the project was made public, there was a backlash from some citizens groups and even from the citys highest office.

-Despite having served the chief of the San Diego Police Department in 1931, Mayor Percy Benbough questioned why the police would ever need such an elaborate and expensive facility.
+Despite having served as SDPD Chief in 1931, Mayor Percy Benbough questioned why the police would ever need such an elaborate facility.
 Despite the uproar, supporters of the project, as well as a majority of the city council, far outweighed the critics.
-These supporters recognized the project would provide not only a long lasting civic icon, but also much needed jobs to the San Diego region.
+These supporters recognized the project would provide not only a civic icon, but also much needed jobs to the San Diego region.

 The decision lead to lawsuits and a multi year fight to stop the wrecking ball.